aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/convert-html-to-tiff/_index.md

 ## **SDK Examples of HTML to TIFF Conversion**

-Aspose.HTML Cloud SDK allows you to fetch an HTML document from storage location by its name, from a URL or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
+Aspose.HTML Cloud SDK allows you to fetch an HTML document from a storage location by its name, from a URL or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
 The following code examples demonstrate how to convert HTML to TIFF programmatically for different cases.

 ### **Example 1.** Convert HTML from the storage to TIFF and save the result to the storage